pedroamarall/rest-builder/service-builder/README.md

 	}
 	```

 	1. Fix the compile errors.
-Regenerate and deploy it to Liferay.
+Regenerate.
+Deploy it to Liferay.

-	1. Use a curl command to invoke ***addMyCustomH7G5FolderWithPermissionCheck*** and see that it works.
+	1. Use a curl command to invoke ***addMyCustomH7G5FolderWithPermissionCheck*** as ***test@liferay.com*** and see that it works.
 Add a new user to Liferay.
 Run the curl command as the other user and verify that you see the exception message ***You are not test@liferay.com***.